 An International Court for Terrorism.
 Many experts have urged that an international court be established, perhaps under the U.N., to sit in permanent session to adjudicate cases against persons accused of international terrorist crimes.
-An International Court of Justice in the Hague exists, but it deals with disputes between states and lacks compulsory jurisdiction and enforcement powers.

 Media Self-Restraint.
 For some, the term "media self-restraint" is an oxymoron; the sensational scoop is the golden fleece, and dull copy is to be avoided.
 In the past, the media have been occasionally manipulated into the role of mediator and publicist of terrorist goals.
-Increasingly, the media is sensitive to such charges.
+Increasingly, the media are sensitive to such charges.
 On October 11, 2001, five major U.S. news organizations agreed to abridge video statements by Osama bin Laden and this policy continues to date.